nus-cs2103-AY2223S2/tp/docs/index.md

 ![Ui](images/Ui.png)

-**Pied Piper is a desktop application for managing your contact details.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+**Pied Piper is a desktop application for managing your tasks within a team.** While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).

 * If you are interested in using AddressBook, head over to the [_Quick Start_ section of the **User Guide**](UserGuide.html#quick-start).
 * If you are interested about developing AddressBook, the [**Developer Guide**](DeveloperGuide.html) is a good place to start.